ego-alt/library/README.md

   - Upload and process EPUBs, with automatic parsing of metadata.
   - Customize book covers by uploading a new jpg or png.
   - Download books directly from the library.
+  - Set access levels according to authentication and user roles.
+  - Batch import functionality for multiple books.
 - **EPUB Reader**
-  - Built-in reader with chapter-based navigation.
+  - Seamless navigation and progress tracking which remembers where you've read up to.
-  - Toggle dark mode, adjust font size, and leverage a dynamic table of contents.
+  - Toggle dark mode and adjust font size to customise your reading experience.
+  - Content streaming ensures lightning-fast delivery, even for massive epubs.
   - Mobile-friendly layout with intuitive controls.
+  - Support for table of contents navigation.
 - **Filtering & Search**
-  - Filter books by title, author, genre, or tags.
+  - Filter books by title, author, genre, or custom tags.
-  - Track reading progress with automatic tags for Unread, In Progress, and Finished books.
+  - Track reading status with automatically generated tags for Unread, In Progress, and Finished books.
+  - Advanced search with support for multiple criteria.
 - **Dark Mode**
   - Toggle between light and dark themes effortlessly.
+  - Persistent theme preference across sessions.

 ## Installation